Paramount Pictures

-Paramount Pictures Corporation is an American film and television production and distribution company and the main namesake division of Paramount Global (formerly ViacomCBS).
-It is the fifth-oldest film studio in the world, the second-oldest film studio in the United States (behind Universal Pictures), and the sole member of the "Big Five" film studios located within the city limits of Los Angeles.
+Paramount Pictures Corporation, commonly known as Paramount Pictures or simply Paramount, is an American film production and distribution company and the flagship namesake subsidiary of Paramount Skydance.
+Founded on May 8, 1912, it is the sixth-oldest global film studio and the second-oldest in the United States behind Universal Pictures, and it is one of the "Big Five" film studios located within the city limits of Los Angeles.

 In 1916, film producer Adolph Zukor put 24 actors and actresses under contract and honored each with a star on the logo.
 In 1967, the number of stars was reduced to 22 and their hidden meaning was dropped.
 In 2014, Paramount Pictures became the first major Hollywood studio to distribute all of its films in digital form only.
 The company's headquarters and studios are located at 5555 Melrose Avenue, Hollywood, California.

-Paramount Pictures is a member of the Motion Picture Association (MPA).
+The most commercially successful film franchises from Paramount Pictures include Transformers, Mission: Impossible, and Star Trek.
+Additionally, the studio's library includes many individual films such as The Godfather and Titanic, both of which became the highest-grossing films of all time during their initial releases.
+Paramount Pictures is a member of the Motion Picture Association (MPA), and is currently one of seven film studios of Paramount Skydance Studios, alongside a 49% stake in Miramax, a 50% stake in United International Pictures, Paramount Players, a revival of Republic Pictures, and Skydance Animation.